BioBam/wdk-lib/API.md

 public addInput(input: Input, value: any): WorkflowValues
 ```

-Associate a value to an input object.
+Associates a value with an input object.

 ###### `input`<sup>Required</sup> <a name="input" id="wdk-lib.WorkflowValues.addInput.parameter.input"></a>

 - *Type:* <a href="#wdk-lib.Input">Input</a>

-Input object to reference the value to.
+The input object to reference the value to.

 ---